IRS Mileage Rate for 2024: What Can Businesses Expect For The Upcoming Year

 How Will the 2024 IRS Mileage Rate Impact Your Business?

-Even before the IRS mileage rate for 2024 was officially announced, based on higher gas prices, increasing maintenance costs, and insurance rates, the standard mileage rate was expected to go up to reflect the rise in the expenses of operating a vehicle
+With higher gas prices, increasing vehicle maintenance costs, and increased insurance rates, the standard mileage rate was predicted to increase to reflect the expenses associated with operating a vehicle.

-An increase of just a few cents may seem like little, but reimbursing just 1.5 cents more per every business mile driven by each of your team members can quickly add up and lead to considerable expenses.
+An increase of just a few cents may not seem like a lot, but reimbursing 1.5 cents more for every business mile driven by each of your team members can quickly add up and lead to considerable expenses.

-This is another reason why reliable mileage tracking apps can save a company’s money: they increase workers’ accountability and enable accurate mileage recording.
+This is another reason why reliable mileage tracking apps can save a company money: they increase employee accountability and enable accurate mileage recording.

 Understanding the Standard IRS Mileage Rate

-Also known as deductible mileage or the mileage per diem, the optional standard mileage rate is the default cost per mile set by the IRS.
+Also known as deductible mileage or mileage per diem, the optional standard mileage rate is the default cost per mile set by the IRS.
 The IRS establishes the optional standard mileage rate for business, medical, and moving purposes each year.
-The charity mileage rate is the only one that isn’t subject to change.
-Instead, it’s fixed by Congress.
+The charity mileage rate is fixed by Congress and is not subject to change.

-To summarize, there are three standard mileage rates for taxpayers who deduct expenses of using personal vehicles for any of the abovementioned purposes.
+There are three standard mileage rates provided to taxpayers who deduct expenses associated with using personal vehicles for any of the above mentioned purposes.

 What Does the Business Mileage Rate Cover?

-For starters, if your employees use their personal vehicles for work-related purposes, it’s good to know that the same IRS mileage rate applies to all automobiles (cars, vans, pickup trucks, and panel trucks).
+If your employees use their personal vehicles for work-related purposes, it’s good to know that the same IRS mileage rate applies to all types of automobiles (cars, vans, pickup trucks, and panel trucks).

 The mileage rate the IRS sets includes variable and fixed vehicle operating costs.
-The variable costs include maintenance (like periodic oil changes and tire rotations), gas, oil, and repairs.
+Variable costs include maintenance (like periodic oil changes and tire rotations), gas, oil, and repairs.

 On the other hand, insurance, registration, lease payments, and depreciation fall under the fixed costs of operating a vehicle.

-Bear in mind that IRS mileage rates don’t cover tolls or include parking costs.
-And these rates don’t vary by geography either.
+Keep in mind that IRS mileage rates don’t cover tolls or parking fees.
+Additionally, these rates don’t vary by geographic location either.

 Flat Rate vs a Per-Mile-Rate